-Ayman Baseer a freelance food stylist and blogger elaborates: “When the shawarma wave first hit Hyderabad, many college students and fresh graduates pooled in funds to set up their own shawarma counters.
+#KhabarLive food stylist elaborates: “When the shawarma wave first hit Hyderabad, many college students and fresh graduates pooled in funds to set up their own shawarma counters.
 As the investment ranged from ₹50k upwards, it was a safe investment and based on the popularity of the dish, most of them got back their investments within a few months.
 From a handful of counters in the start, it started spreading across the city.”
 However, with monotony creeping in, the palate craved something else.

 That’s when another dish was planting its seeds, albeit silently — the traditional Yemeni dish called mandi.
 The Yemeni preparation is mostly lamb meat and rice with a special blend of spices, cooked in the fat of the animal.
 It first made its presence felt in the Barkas area of the Old City.
 Soon, Barkas Food Walks followed, introducing and popularising the mandi to food lovers.
 A long drive to that part of town was worth it all, they believed.
 In fact, mandi helped put Barkas on the food map of Hyderabad.

 With its growing popularity, mandi started travelling beyond Barkas, moving towards Mehdipatnam.
 Soon restaurants that sold mandi had long queues.
 Getting a table was like playing a game of musical chairs.
 In Hyderabad, the dish itself has acquired different versions with fish and chicken.
 Chicken mandi is currently very popular.